-Our directors and executive officers as of the date of this prospectus are as follows:

-Name Age Position Term Michael Rapoport (a/k/a Michael Rapp) 43 President and Chairman March 1, 2006 through present Philip Wagenheim 40 Secretary and Director March 1, 2006 through present Jason Eiswerth 41 Director May 20, 2011 through present
+Our directors and executive officers as of the date of this prospectus are as follows: Name Position Term Age Michael Rapoport (a/k/a Michael Rapp) 43 President and Chairman March 1, 2006 through present March 1, 2006 through present Philip Wagenheim 41 Secretary and Director Jason Eiswerth 41 Director May 20, 2011 through present

 Michael Rapp is our President and chairman of our board of directors.
 Mr. Rapp has over 22 years of experience in the financial industry and is the co-founder and chairman of Broadband Capital Management LLC since 2000.
 BCM is a boutique investment bank and broker-dealer which has arranged financings, provided advisory services for, invested in, and has held interests in a diverse portfolio of high-growth companies.
 BCM has led numerous initial public offerings and private placements and has also specialized in providing its clients solutions with regard to accessing the capital markets through non-traditional methods such as SPACs and reverse mergers.
-From February 2009, Mr. Rapp has also served as a member of the board of directors of Omtool, Ltd. Prior to co-founding BCM in 2000, Mr. Rapp worked at PaineWebber serving as a senior vice president of investments.
+From February 2009, Mr. Rapp has also served as a member of the board of directors of Omtool, Ltd. Prior to co-founding BCM in 2000, Mr. Rapp was a managing director and co-founder of Oscar Gruss & Son's Private Client Group beginning in 1997.
+From 1994 through 1997, Mr. Rapp worked at PaineWebber serving as a senior vice president of investments.
 From 1990 to 1994, Mr. Rapp worked at Prudential Securities serving as a senior vice president of investments.
 Mr. Rapp received his Bachelor of Arts degree in psychology from the University of Michigan-Ann Arbor in 1989.
+Mr. Rapp's given surname is Rapoport, however, he uses the alias "Rapp" because it is a short and convenient name to use for business purposes.